Conventional Cash Out Refinance Guidelines

 Key Considerations

-• A minimum credit score of 620 or higher is required for eligibility.
+1. A minimum credit score of 620 or higher.

-• Maintain at least 20% equity in the home after the refinance.
+2. Maintain at least 20% equity in the home post-refinance.

-• Most lenders require the loan-to-value (LTV) ratio below 80%.
+3. Most lenders require an LTV ratio below 80%.

-• Must be living in the property as a primary residence for at least 12 months before cash-out refinance
+4. Must reside in the property as a primary residence for at least 12 months before a cash-out refinance.

-3. Furthermore, the amount of home equity you have is crucial.
-Generally, lenders require you to maintain at least 20% equity in your home after the cash-out refinance.
+3. Maintenance of at least 20% equity in the home after the cash-out refinance.

 LTV Ratio Guidelines